home-assistant/developers.home-assistant/docs/dev_101_services.md

   name: Set fan speed.
   # Description of the service
   description: Sets fan speed.
-  # If the service accepts entity IDs, target allows the user to specify entities by entity, device, or area.
+  # If the service accepts entity IDs, target allows the user to specify entities by entity, device, or area. `entity_id` should not be defined in the `fields` map if `target` is specified.
   target:
     # Target supports the entity, device, and area selectors (https://www.home-assistant.io/docs/blueprint/selectors/).
 Entity selector parameters will automatically be applied to device and area, and device selector parameters will automatically be applied to area.
 In this example, the lists will be filtered by: entities in the fan domain, devices that are linked to entities in the fan domain, and areas that have entities in the fan domain.
     entity: